Shopify/polaris/polaris.shopify.com/content/foundations/patterns/design-patterns/index.md

 ### Composition purpose
 - Share as much code as possible
-- Speed up build process
+- Speed up the build process
 - Improve maintainability and reusability
 - Ensure build consistency